E2 VISA INSTRUCTIONS (Americans)

 · It is a photocopy of the information page of your passport and signature page.

-· Make sure you have at least six months on your passport before it expires.
+· Ensure you have at least six months on your passport before it expires.

 · Make sure there is at least one empty page in your passport